codesyntax/Products.Bitakora/README.rst

  - Full UTF-8 support, trying to avoid UnicodeDecodeErrors :)

- - All posts are indexed using TextIndexNG2, for providing quick and powerfull searches across the site.

  - Blog templates are clean XHTML, based on MovableType 3 templates.

  - Clean URLs and tag based categorization of posts.